aakashthakare/blog/blogposts/ses_receiving/ses_receiving.md

 # Introduction
 Amazon SES (Simple Email Service) email receiving has an interesting take and opens up many possibilities of integration and workflows.
 If you want to process your email content and act on it for you email domain, SES can be a good option to explore.
 This can enable you to do many things in marketing, sales, tracking and even managing your mailbox effectively.

-In this blog post we will going to explore email receiving functionality of SES.
+In this blog post, we will explore how to set up and use the email receiving functionality of Amazon SES.

 # Email Receiving

 In AWS SES you can enable email receiving, once enabled you have several options to analyse, treat, parse or act on you received email in AWS.

-The steps to set up things for your registered domain (can be in Route53 or any other third party) includes following.
+To receive emails for your registered domain (whether it's hosted on Route 53 or a third-party provider like Squarespace), follow these steps:

 ## Create Identity
 <img src="./images/create_identity.png" height="420px" width="820px" />